Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```

 ### Step 2 - Execute code and Verify Results
-In this step we will load 3 _stg tables: line_item_stg, orders_stg and part_stg.
+In this step we will load 3 _stg tables: LINE_ITEM_STG, ORDERS_STG and PART_STG.

 #### LINE_ITEM_STG_LD.SQL
+1. First, we will load the Line Item data into the LINE_ITEM_STG table.
-1. Make sure you have 200_raw/line_item_stg_ld.sql script open in Snowsight.
+2. Make sure you have 200_raw/line_item_stg_ld.sql script open in Snowsight.
-2. Setting the context of our script.
-Highlight these in your worksheet, and run them to set the context.
+3. Setting the context of our session, highlight these SQL statements in your worksheet, and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_orders_rl_db;